sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

     }

 #### Nested function definitions
-In the above example, `lte_one` is just a helper function for `fib`and is not used anywhere else.
+In the above example, `lte_one` is just a helper function for `fib` and is not used anywhere else.
 To avoid cluttering the global function definitions, it would be nice to only define functions where they are useful.

 To do this, we introduced support for nested function definitions (i.e., function definitions within function definitions).
 First we add a new rule to the grammar.
 We add a new `instr` rule of the format `"def" func`, where `func` is the rule for normal function definitions.
 The `"def"` is there to avoid issues with labels (when the parser encounters `x:` it will not know if `x` is a label or a function with a return type).
 In the interpreter, we introduce the notion of a local function map.
 Previously, we had a global function map for the entire program.
 The local function map restricts access to a nested function to the immediate parent function.

+Note that these nested function definitions are **not** closures.
+Nested functions cannot access variables of their parents.
+This is an interesting potential future extension of the language, but the current purpose of nested function definitions is to improve code organization.

 We also change the `call` operation handler to first search the local map before searching the global map.
 Note that this means functions can be shadowed.
 Below is the above program updated with nested function definitions.